-It is possible to call the religious representatives and society to define actions that can be done to fight extreme poverty, especially the poverty that affects children...'.
+It is possible to call the religious representatives and society to define actions that can be done to fight extreme poverty, especially the poverty that affects children...'

 The Pastoral da Criança shares the vision of a world where no child will live in poverty.
 And we act every day to promote care, child protection in their home environment and to support children and their families."
-Pastoral da Criança is the social action agency of the National Conference of Bishops of Brazil (CNBB).
+Pastoral da Criança is the social action agency of the National Conference of Bishops of Brazil (CNBB). ments, and engage in new advocacy tactics with political leadership.
+The role of journalists and bloggers empowered by new technologies in helping to improve the lives of ordinary citizens has never been clearer.
+International and regional institutions that promote economic development and security are increasingly becoming aware of the role of journalists as promoters of human dignity, vital to promoting transparent and accountable governments.